dgw7626/COMP602_1_OrangeKoch/README.md

 <li>Shift: Hold down the shift key to make your character sprint.</li>
 <li>Tab: Press the Tab key to display the current scores or leaderboard.</li>
 <li>M: Press the M key to mute or unmute the voice chat.</li>
-<li>Mouse Click: Use the left mouse button to fire your weapon or perform primary actions.</li>
+<li>Left Mouse Click: Use the left mouse button to fire your weapon or perform primary actions.</li>

 <h2>Voice Communication (Push to Talk)</h2>
 <li>By default, the game uses a push-to-talk system for proximity voice communication.</li>